ManaliDeb/Instagram-Following-vs-Followers/README.md

 # Instagram-Following-vs-Followers

-Download your follower/following information from Instagram and replace the existing follower/following files.
+1. Download your follower/following information from Instagram through the activity tab and download the html files labeled "followers" and "following"-- it will be sent to your email
+2. Clone repository to IDE of choice
+3. Do "pip install beautifulsoup4" in the terminal
+4. Replace existing files with your followers and following files
+5. Hit run!